Intersection cohomology of Popov-Vinberg varieties: Introduction

-One reason for studying this generating function is that the direct sum over all $n$ of the equivariant intersection homology groups of $X_{\SL_n}$ naturally forms an algebra with $\Psi(t,u)$ as its Hilbert series; we define this algebra and initiate its study in Section \ref{sec:rings}.\\ \\ {\bf Methods.} Our proof of Theorem \ref{general group} proceeds by lifting the complex group to a group scheme over $\Z$, base changing to a field of positive characteristic, and employing the Grothendieck--Lefschetz trace formula to compute the $l$-adic \'etale intersection cohomology of the intersection cohomology sheaf.
-By a standard comparison result, the resulting Poincar\'e polynomial is the same as that of the topological intersection cohomology of the Vinberg--Popov variety over the complex numbers.
+One reason for studying this generating series is that the direct sum over all $n$ of the equivariant intersection homology\footnote{Replacing equivariant cohomology with equivariant homology does not change the dimensions.} groups of $X_{\SL_n}$ naturally forms an algebra with $\Psi(t,u)$ as its Hilbert series; we define this algebra and initiate its study in Section \ref{sec:rings}.\\ \\ {\bf Methods.} Our proof of Theorem \ref{general group} proceeds by lifting the complex group to a group scheme over $\Z$, base changing to a field of positive characteristic, and employing the Grothendieck--Lefschetz trace formula to compute the $l$-adic \'etale intersection cohomology of the intersection cohomology (IC) sheaf.
+By a standard comparison result (e.g. \cite[Proposition 10.4.1(i)]{Kirwan-Woolf}), the resulting Poincar\'e polynomial is the same as that of the topological intersection cohomology of the Popov--Vinberg variety over the complex numbers.
 These methods are very close to those used to compute Poincar\'e polynomials of stalks of the IC sheaves of Schubert varieties \cite{KL80}, toric varieties \cite{DL,Fieseler}, hypertoric varieties \cite{PW}, and arrangement Schubert varieties \cite{EPW}.
 In each of those cases, the polynomials computed are examples of Kazhdan--Lusztig--Stanley (KLS) polynomials \cite{Stanley,KLS}, and this case is no different.
 We are in effect computing KLS polynomials of the Boolean poset of subsets of simple roots of $G$, with respect to an exotic rank function and kernel.
 This is not a perspective that we pursue, but it is implicit when we invoke the main result of \cite{KLS} to prove Theorem \ref{general group}.

-{\bf Acknowledgments.} We thank Max Alekseyev, Vladimir Dotsenko, Anton Mellit, Hjalmar Rosengren, and Bal\'azs Szendr{\H{o}}i for their contributions to Remark \ref{Balazs} via MathOverflow \cite{MOF}, and Paul Balister for his help with Remark \ref{Stirling}.
-We are also grateful to Andr\'e Henriques for insightful comments about the ring $\widehat{R}$.
-NP is grateful to All Souls College for its hospitality during the preparation of this paper.
+{\bf Acknowledgments.} We thank Max Alekseyev, Vladimir Dotsenko, Anton Mellit, Hjalmar Rosengren, and Bal\'azs Szendr{\H{o}}i for their contributions to Remark \ref{Balazs} via MathOverflow \cite{MOF}; Paul Balister for his help with Remark \ref{Stirling}; and Andr\'e Henriques for insightful comments about the ring $\widehat{R}$.
+NP thanks All Souls College for its hospitality during the preparation of this document.
+Finally, we thank the referees for their feedback.
+For the purpose of open access, the authors have applied a CC BY public copyright licence to any author-accepted manuscript arising from this submission.